Glossary (aka RPCV Lingo)

 Administrative Separation (ad-sep)Under the Peace Corps Act, the Peace Corps Trainee or Peace Corps Volunteer may be terminated at any time at the pleasure of the President, who delegated that authority to the Director of Peace Corps; this generally applies for removing the PCT/PCV for non-medical reasons; currently under certain circumstance, PCTs may have the option to resign instead of being ad-separated

-ApplicantSomeone who started (but not completed or abandoned) the Peace Corps Volunteer application process
+ApplicantSomeone who is in the process of applying (but not yet completed or abandoned) to volunteer for Peace Corps service

 CounterpartHost country national who is performing an equivalent role to the Peace Corps Volunteer